 Athol Kay talks about how important relationship momentum is.
 It’s even more important than how well your relationship is actually doing in the moment.
 You add either +1 or -1 interactions to your relationship all day long.
 None of these interactions is important in and of itself, but over the course of the week, they add up.

 Our current Death Spiral had started when CaptR had dropped the ball on an assignment he had been given in coaching.
 The assignment was for him to spend about 10 minutes with me every night, following up on how things had gone at home during the day and connecting in a physical sense, kissing, touching, etc. Basically doing those things that allowed us to re-connect after leading our own separate lives for the day.
-Our coach, Brian C had told him to set his alarm every evening to do this.

 The assignment had proven to be spectacularly successful for us, and we were both glowingly optimistic on how well it was working, We had never felt so close and connected, and sex had been amazingly good.
 We were acting in unison with the kids, providing a united front and seeing improvements in our family dynamics.